llm-bible/llm-bible.github.io/_publications/eisenschlos2021multi.markdown

 citations: 23
 bibkey: eisenschlos2021multi
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2109.04312'}]
-tags: [Transformer, Efficiency and Optimization, Attention Mechanism]
+tags: [Transformer, Efficiency and Optimization]
 ---
 This work presents a sparse-attention Transformer architecture for modeling documents that contain large tables.
 Tables are ubiquitous on the web, and are